arungudelli/python.shiksha/content/en/library/built-in-functions/how -to-use-functions-in-python/index.md

 To create a Function we write its definition using `def` keyword.
 A Function name to uniquely identify it.

-Here is the general for format of a function definition in python
+Here is the general for format of a function definition in Python

 ```
 >>> def function_name():